silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 Similarly, multigraphs, such as the Spanish "ll", are sometimes included as separate entries, but this is not always consistent.
 Some files only list separate multigraphs that contain characters that do not appear by themselves.
 For example, many languages do not use "h" except for in the multigraph "ch".
 Ideally, {ch} would be listed in the main exemplar, while the solo "h" would be left out of the main and listed in the "auxiliary" exemplar instead.
 Some of these files do simply list "h" as an entry in the main exemplar anyway, but, like with diacritics, the other method is considered "better practice".

-The above two practices regarding combining diacritics and multigraphs are ignored in cases where there are a huge amount of potential combinations, such as with Indic mantras.
+The above two practices regarding combining diacritics and multigraphs are ignored in cases where there is a huge amount of potential combinations, such as with Indic mantras.
 In those cases, they are listed separately.

 ***Auxiliary***